-The college has established a policy regarding the consumption, distribution and/or possession of alcoholic beverages on campus.
+The College has established a policy regarding the consumption, distribution and/or possession of alcoholic beverages on college property.
 It follows that the academic mission is at the forefront.
-Co-curricular and other activities must enhance, and not detract from the campus community.
-The policy is designed to be consistent with the laws of the state of New Jersey.
+Co-curricular and other activities must enhance, and not detract from academic pursuits of the community.
+The policy is designed to be consistent with the laws of the State of New Jersey.
 For additional information and/or questions, please contact the Office of Alcohol and Drug Education, located in the West Quad building, or call 652-4987 or extension 4987.
 Students can also seek peer support by contacting the Peer Educators located in the Office of the Health Educator, West Quad room 108.